gravitational/teleport-plugins/rfd/0002-custom-terraform-registry.md

 already slated for retirement, that does not seem to be a good use of time & money.

-#### Overall architecture
+### Overall architecture

+In short:

+* Separate _Staging_ and _Production_ registries.
+  * _Staging_ will serve pre-release provider packages, and will be updated on every tag build,
+  * _Production_ will serve released provider versions, and will be updated via promoting a specific tag build to production via Drone
-The pre-built registry will be stored in an AWS S3 bucket, and exposed to the Internet via a CloudFront CDN service.
+* Each registry will be stored by an AWS S3 bucket and served by AWS CloudFront

-The storage bucket will be configured as per the Gold-class storage requirements described in the [Cloud Artifact Storage Standards](https://github.com/gravitational/cloud/blob/master/rfd/0017-artifact-storage-standards.md)
+* The storage bucket will be configured as per the Gold-class storage requirements described in the [Cloud Artifact Storage Standards](https://github.com/gravitational/cloud/blob/master/rfd/0017-artifact-storage-standards.md)
 RFD.

 #### Public naming

-I have assumed in this document that the public-facing address for the terraform registry host will follow the naming convention for other Teleport distribution points, and be `terraform.releases.teleport.dev`.
+##### Staging

+As the the staging registry is only intended for internal testing, we _could_ simply use the CloudFront-assigned public domain name as the publicly-visible domain of the staging registry (e.g. `d1cqyxzpzj86o0.cloudfront.net`).

+We can also add an alternate domain name (e.g. `terraform.staging.teleport.dev`) by

+1. adding an alias record to our DNS config that points `terraform.staging.teleport.dev` back to the CloudFront CCN, and
+2. configuring CloudFront to use a custom TLS certificate when serving requests for `terraform.staging.teleport.dev`.

+##### Production

+In selecting the name for the production registry, there is a tension between having (arguably) the most memorable and obvious name for the registry (but having it's configuration split of several hosts), versus and having a registry with all of its configuration and data in one place.

+How we name the production registry ultimately comes down to deciding which side of this tension we care more about.

+If we want people to reference our provider as `goteleport.com/gravitational/teleport`, we will need to add the _discovery protocol_ hosted on `goteleport.com`, which would point directly back to the CloudFront CDN public domain name.
+This obviates the need for any special configuration for the production Terraform registry.

+If, on the other hand, we want the registry to be entirely self-contained (i.e. the protocol discovery file is hosted by the same system as the rest of the registry), then people will reference our provider via `terraform.releases.teleport.dev/gravitational/teleport`, and configure DNS + CloudFront as per the Staging section above.

 #### Bucket structure

-The S3 bucket backing the registry requires 3 main structures:
+The S3 bucket backing a registry requires 3 main structures:

 1. the **_discovery file_**,
 2. the **_registry_**, and